Published on

 We've had some gorgeous days lately!
 Whether you're a fan of shade or strong sun, I'm sure you've gotten to see some lush beauty in recent weeks.
 Rolling In taps into that feeling, with waves of grasses and flowers and a hint of wetlands.
 You can almost feel the soft earth under your feet.

 I hope you're having a lovely summer wherever you live!
 If you'd like to see the rest of this series, you can step over to my Wave Series page here.
-And if you'd like to see this verdant landscape in your home or workspace — even in winter! — just reply to this e-mail and we can chat about it.
+And if you'd like to see this verdant landscape in your home or workspace (even in winter!) just reply to this e-mail and we can chat about it.

 As always, thanks for supporting all the arts with your encouragement, purchases, and attendance.
 You're making the world a better place!

-"Art is the only way to run away without leaving home" — attributed to Twyla Tharp
+"Art is the only way to run away without leaving home"

 Berkley Cascade abstract painting of river scene